-Australia.
+Australia\:

-C. Supporting statement
+- C. Supporting statement

-1. Taxonomy
+- 1. Taxonomy

-1.1 Class: Mammalia
+- 1.1 Class: Mammalia

-1.2 Order: Rodentia
+- 1.2 Order: Rodentia

-1.3 Family: Muridae
+- 1.3 Family: Muridae

-1.4 Species: Xeromys myoides Thomas, 1889
+- 1.4 Genus, species or subspecies, including author and year: Xeromys myoides Thomas, 1889

-1.5 Scientific synonyms: No
+- 1.5 Scientific synonyms: No

-1.6 Common names: English: Water Mouse, False Water-Rat, Yirrkoo

-French: Faux rat d'eau

-Spanish: Rata bastarda de agua, Falsa rata de agua
+- 1.6Common names:English:Water Mouse, False Water-Rat, YirrkooFrench:Faux rat d'eauSpanish:Rata bastarda de agua, Falsa rata de agua

-1.7 Code numbers:
+- 1.7 Code numbers:

-2. Overview
+- 2. Overview

 At the 29th meeting of the Animals Committee (AC29 Com 7 Rev) the Committee selected Xeromys myoides (the Water Mouse) for review between CoP17 and CoP19 in accordance with Resolution Conf.
-14.8
+14.8 (Rev. CoP17) Periodic Review of the Appendices.
+Parties were notified of the Animals Committee's selection in Notification 2017/069.
+Australia's review was provided to the 30th meeting of Animals Committee, and the Committee asked the Secretariat to invite the proposal to be submitted to the 18th meeting of the Conference of the Parties.